 - Recreation available to suit your needs

 Las Vegas checks all of the boxes.
 Every…single…one.
-New seniors are currently moving to Las Vegas in droves, making it one of the fastest-growing retirement populations in the US.
+Seniors are currently moving to Las Vegas in droves, making it one of the fastest-growing retirement populations in the US.
 And, according to many media outlets, it might just be THE top retirement destination.

 In our case, my wife’s parents moved to Las Vegas shortly after we did.
 They moved into a new 55 and up development in Henderson and they’ve never been happier!